PalmliX/sfm_pbr_additions_compiled/README.md

 #### Many additional material settings for things like normal map intensity, channel inverting, metallic/roughness bias, exponent and more!
 ## Fixes and new Features compared to @WhiteRedDragons fork
 #### Restored cubemap rendering and added a feature whereby envmaps (cubemaps) no longer glow in the dark and are now masked by SFM dynamic lights.
 Also metals are no longer rendered black when lighting is disabled.
-#### Fixed the old issue with alphatested materials becoming transparent when SSAO is also enabled on the material.
 #### This feature is controllable (off, blend, or overdrive) via a material parameter ($envdlightfactor).
 See parameters list below for more details.
+#### Fixed the old issue with alphatested materials becoming transparent when SSAO is also enabled on the material.
 #### rt_camera support which is affected by normal and roughness maps, and masked by metalness.
 It replaces envmap reflections so it should also work in diffuse/specular mode.
 #### Added an envmap translation offset, which allows animation of the envmap position in x,y,z in SFM to simulate movement, for example a car driving down a tunnel with the lights moving accross car.
-#### Car Paint shader with built-in paint speckle normals.
+#### Car Paint shader with included paint speckle normal map.
 #### *These changes were written with the help of AI and as is fairly hacky as you'd imagine since it looks like based on @WhiteRedDragons code comments they're working on a better solution for all of it so this is only temporary until then.*

 # Install